meteorbelt/belt-md5/README.md

-# Meteor Belt Flash
+# Meteor Belt MD5

-Provides client side flash notifications
+Provides cyrpto-js's MD5 hash.
+For use with Meteor Belt applications

 ## Installation

-Meteor Router can be installed with [Meteorite](https://github.com/oortcloud/meteorite/).
+Meteor Belt MD5 can be installed with [Meteorite](https://github.com/oortcloud/meteorite/).
 From inside a Meteorite-managed app:

 ``` sh
 $ mrt add belt-flash